 There is no requirement for participants to have a face-to-face visit as part of trial participation.
+Those participants randomised to an unlicensed medication will receive a call from the study team within one day of randomisation, to reaffirm consent, to explain when to call the 24 hour safety phone line, what to do in an emergency, and to answer any other trial questions.
+This information is also included in the participant information sheet and the participation pack that they will receive.
 All subsequent measurements consist of self-completed questionnaires online or through telephone calls, and primary care and/or hospital record searches.
 We will ascertain relevant data from primary care and/or hospital medical records about length of hospital stay, oxygen therapy, and ICU admission and ventilation, if applicable.